 - for which no declaration is necessary.

-You are obliged to use the red exit and declare the relevant goods to Customs when you import goods which are intended for commercial use, which means that they are not solely intended for private use (professional equipment like cameras, musical instruments, business samples or for which a Carnet ATA has been issued).
+You are obliged to use the red exit and declare the relevant goods to Customs when you import goods which are intended for commercial use, which means that they are not solely intended for private use (professional equipment like cameras, business samples or for which a Carnet ATA has been issued).

 If you import commercial goods, you always need to use the red exit and declare the goods, even if the goods are free of duty.